Built for the still

 Distillery e-commerce involves state-shipping compliance that no off-the-shelf platform handles — Squarespace doesn't know your DTC license covers 42 states, and Shopify doesn't insert age-verification gates

-Direct-to-consumer alcohol shipping law in the United States is a genuinely complicated regulatory landscape, and the complexity doesn't diminish based on how inconvenient it is.
-As of 2025, 47 states permit some form of wine DTC shipping, but spirits DTC shipping laws are far more restrictive — a patchwork of permit requirements, volume limits, and outright prohibitions that vary not only by state but sometimes by the specific license type your DSP (Distilled Spirits Plant) holds.
-Squarespace's commerce module has no mechanism for inserting a state-compliant shipping rules table, surfacing an age-verification gate before checkout, or automatically blocking an order from a state where your specific DSP license doesn't cover DTC.
-Shopify's plugin ecosystem has age-verification apps, but they're built for the general case and require configuration work that someone with a background in TTB compliance and state spirits licensing needs to review.
-The result for most craft distilleries is that online sales end up managed through a combination of a generic website with a complicated purchase flow, a third-party platform like Vinoshipper or ShipCompliant handling the compliance layer, and a Mailchimp account managing bottle-release announcement lists — a fragmented stack with multiple monthly subscription costs and no unified story of your brand.
-VeloCMS's private-barrel and bottle-release shop integrates Stripe BYOK (you keep 100% minus Stripe's standard processing — no platform percentage), includes a configurable age-verification gate that appears before any product page loads, and supports a state-shipping rules content block that you maintain as a post in your admin rather than a hardcoded configuration — so when your DTC permit situation changes, you update a single page rather than a developer's config file.
+Direct-to-consumer alcohol shipping law in the United States is a genuinely complicated regulatory landscape.
+As of 2025, spirits DTC shipping laws are far more restrictive than wine — a patchwork of permit requirements, volume limits, and outright prohibitions that vary by state.
+Squarespace's commerce module has no mechanism for inserting a state-compliant shipping rules table or surfacing an age-verification gate before checkout.
+The result for most craft distilleries is a fragmented stack: a generic website, a compliance platform like Vinoshipper, and a Mailchimp account — multiple monthly subscription costs and no unified brand story.
+VeloCMS integrates Stripe BYOK with a configurable age-verification gate and a state-shipping rules content block you maintain as a post in your admin.

 Built for every type of craft distillery